CodinGame/Contribute-Help/pages/types/game.md

 Optimization puzzles are puzzles for which a player's score is computed.
 All players are then ranked against this score.

 They must have a large number of test cases.

-Learn more about it in the [test cases guidelines for optimization puzzles](pages/technical/testcase.md#guidelines-opti)
+It must be very difficult to approach the optimal optimization score.

 [Learn how to create an Optimization puzzle with the sdk](https://www.codingame.com/playgrounds/25775/codingame-sdk-documentation/create-a-multiplayer-game)

+**Optimization puzzles should also respect the [test cases guidelines](pages/technical/testcase.md#guidelines).**

 # General Guidelines <a name="guidelines"/>

 When creating your coding game, we ask you to follow these guidelines in order to improve both its performance and players experience.

-- **Viewer**
+- **Graphics**
-  - The viewer must be self-explanatory. _A player should understand most of the rules from a replay_
+  - The graphics must be self-explanatory. _A player should understand most of the rules from a replay_
-  - The viewer must contain the avatars and nicknames of current players (if bot programming).
+  - The graphics must contain the avatars and nicknames of current players (if bot programming).
 - **Referee**
   - The referee must end a player's program when receiving an unrecognizable command.
   - The referee must send an error message in the console when receiving an invalid but recognized command.